The state of healthcare today

 History has demonstrated, time and again, that the private sector is the most efficient producer.
 When government enters the mix, it disrupts market forces, leading to inefficient outcomes like monopolies and lack of prevention.
 We could jettison the market altogether and create a government-managed, single-payer system like in Europe, but anyone who’s been to Veterans’ Administration hospitals (which are run completely by the US government) will tell you that’s not a good idea.
 Single-payer health care leads to vast shortages and deadly wait-times.

-If we want pharma companies competing to make better, cheaper drugs, insurance plans rewarding us for healthy behaviours, and doctors who want the best for their patients, we need to get the government out of health care.
+If we want pharmaceutical companies competing to make better, cheaper drugs, insurance plans rewarding us for healthy behaviours, and doctors who want the best for their patients, we need to get the government out of health care.
 The private sector can handle it just fine.